aleksfadini/na-my-file-docs-alpha/index.md

 ## Contributing

 _My File_ welcomes contributions from the community to enhance and expand the capabilities of this project.
 If you'd like to contribute, please review the contribution guidelines outlined in the respective repositories and the documentation repository (na-my-file-docs).
 Feel free to submit bug reports, feature requests, or pull requests to help improve the project.
+See our [Contributing Guide](CONTRIBUTING.md).

 ## License